-Waverley Borough Council is appealing to residents and visitors to avoid heading to the beach at Frensham Great Pond and Common on very hot days, and particularly this week which is forecast to see very high temperatures.
+Waverley Borough Council is, once again, appealing to residents and visitors to avoid heading to the beach at Frensham Great Pond and Common on very hot days, and particularly this week which is forecast to see very high temperatures.

 Car parks are provided at both the Great Pond and Little Pond by Waverley Borough Council and the National Trust.
 However these car parks become full very quickly, especially in good weather and school holidays.